Direct Answer

 The immediate value proposition for parents of newborns is clear: a free $1,000 of government money invested in a U.S. index fund with 18 years of tax-deferred compounding.
 At a 7% return, that $1,000 grows to roughly $3,400 by the child's 18th birthday with no contribution from the parent required.
 The question of whether Trump Accounts should replace or supplement existing 529 plans depends on the provisional distribution rules IRS has not yet finalized.
 Until the distribution tax treatment is confirmed, families in states with 529 state deductions should not abandon their 529 strategy based on Trump Account planning alone.

 The annual contribution limit of $5,000 is per account, not per contributor.
 A child with three sets of contributing grandparents plus parents can only receive $5,000 total in a given year across all contributors.
 We flag this for clients with large extended families who sometimes assume the $5,000 limit applies per contributor.
-Excess contributions may result in penalties pending IRS implementation guidance.
+Excess contributions face the 6 percent IRA excess-contribution excise tax under IRC §4973 until corrected.

 Trump Account contributions do not affect the current-year tax return.
 This surprises some clients who conflate the account with a deductible IRA.
 Contributions are after-tax.
 The only current-year tax event a Trump Account touches is through the Child Tax Credit: if the child who receives the $1,000 seed is also a qualifying child under Schedule 8812, the CTC applies independently and does reduce current-year tax.
 We review both simultaneously for newborn clients so no OBBBA benefit is missed in year one.